rcarrata/rcarrata.github.io/_posts/2023-04-25-rosa-submariner.md

 ## Deploy Submariner Addon in Managed ROSA clusters from the RHACM UI

-* Inside of the ClusterSets tab, go to the rosa-aro-clusters generated.
+* Inside the ClusterSets tab, go to the rosa-aro-clusters generated.

 * Go to Submariner add-ons and Click in "Install Submariner Add-Ons"